c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Report Maximum Frequencioes

-Currently, the SPI interface can service 4ms reports in 5.4ms (185Hz), I2C is slower #.#ms (xxxHz).
+Currently On Pico 2 W, the SPI interface can service 2ms reports is 3.2 ms (312Hz), I2C is slower #.#ms (xxxHz).
 When you ask for reports at shorter period the reporting frequency slows.
 Try you own experiments and let me know what you find.

 | **Feature**             | **Max Frequency (Hz)** | **msec/Report** | **period we've seen**  |